GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/02_More_Utilities/02_crashHandling.md

 gCrashHandler().reportCrash("My error", "My error description");
 ~~~~~~~~~~~~~

-You can also use @ref BS_EXCEPT macro, which internally calls **CrashHandler::reportCrash()** but automatically adds file/line information and terminates the process after reporting the crash.
+You can also use @BS_EXCEPT macro, which internally calls **CrashHandler::reportCrash()** but automatically adds file/line information and terminates the process after reporting the crash.

 ~~~~~~~~~~~~~{.cpp}
 BS_EXCEPT(InternalErrorException, "My error description");